 - permanently, until you tell us otherwise.

-The signature you give on your application form needs to match the one you use when you vote by post, so it is important you sign the same way each time.
+The signature you give on your application form must match the one you use when you vote by post, so it’s important you sign the same way each time.

 If you can't provide a signature

 If you can’t sign the application form, or can’t sign in the same way every time, you can apply for a ‘waiver’ using our postal vote waiver application form. (pdf, 33 KB) (pdf, 34k) (opens new window) .

 If you live abroad you can appoint a proxy to vote on your behalf, as there may not be enough time for postal votes to reach you and be sent back before the poll closes.